Faith Ringgold: Selected exhibitions

-In 2021, Ringgold's work was featured in Polyphonic: Celebrating PAMM's Fund for African American Art, a group show at Pérez Art Museum Miami highlighting artists in the museum collection acquired through the PAMM Fund for African American Art, an initiative created in 2013.
-Along with Faith Ringgold, among the exhibiting artists were Tschabalala Self, Xaviera Simmons, Romare Bearden, Juana Valdez, Edward Clark, Kevin Beasley, and others.
+In 2020, Ringgold's work was featured in Polyphonic: Celebrating PAMM's Fund for African American Art, a group show at Pérez Art Museum Miami highlighting artists in the museum collection acquired through the PAMM Fund for African American Art, an initiative created in 2013.
+Along with Ringgold, the exhibiting artists included Tschabalala Self, Xaviera Simmons, Romare Bearden, Juana Valdez, Edward Clark, Kevin Beasley, and others.

-She was included in the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth.
+Ringgold was included in the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth.